isaacnmm/pestpolicy-hugo2XX/content/posts/essential-oils-for-bed-bugs/index.md

 and deter them from coming to your house.
 Use the thyme essential oil, dilute about 10 drops with water and spray directly on the infected area.
 Or you can put the leaves in a net and place them in the affected places.
 Set the leaves under the mattress, cushion, or inside the cupboard to repel the bed bugs.
 Alternatively, you can burn thyme sticks near the infested area.
-To completely repel bed bugs, you need to apply these procedures for at least 30 days.�To kill bed bugs
+To completely repel bed bugs, you need to apply these procedures for at least 30 days.To kill bed bugs
 , you need to spray the bed bugs with undiluted thyme essential oil.
 However, it is not safe to use undiluted thyme oil near your kids or pregnant women.
 Besides, the oil can increase the blood pressure to dangerous levels in some individuals.